gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 Before this project, I'd tap into [OpenWeather's Weather API](https://openweathermap.org/api), get temperature for my city via powershell, and update a .sensor file read from FanControl.

 Code: [Arduino](https://github.com/gmoorec/XIAO-M0-Dual-Temperature-Sensor/blob/main/src/xiao_samd21_temp_sensor.ino)
-I opted to output both sensor readings as a JSON formatted string (e.g.: {"temp1":22.66,"temp2":22.50}) which then the DLL in the next section parses and turns into two sensors readable from FanControl.
+I opted to output both sensor readings as a JSON formatted string, e.g.: ``{"temp1":22.66,"temp2":22.50}`` which then the DLL in the next section parses and turns into two sensors readable from FanControl.

 ## PART 5.
 FanControl Plugin
 -  Download [Fan Control](https://github.com/Rem0o/FanControl.Releases).
 Arguably the best tool for the job, bar none.